3 seats available

 Introduces foundational skills for cross-country, downhill, and adaptive cycling disciplines.
 Topics include mountain biking techniques for riding on remote forest trails and navigating rough terrain such as carriage paths, single-track trails, deep sand, slick rock faces, and loose terrain.
 Skills focus on climbing and descending steep, winding trails, managing a group of cyclists to prevent accidents, injuries, and missing riders, and performing basic bicycle maintenance and field repairs.

-Special Requirements: This course involves moderate to high physical activity, the ability to ride a mountain bike and the ability to be active and in the outdoors for a full day in a remote, forested environment in potentially low temperatures and wet weather with late autumn conditions.
-All students must submit the OLP Health History and Physical Examination Attestation Form, completed and signed by a physician, verifying medical clearance for full participation.
+This course involves moderate to high physical activity.
+Students should be able to ride a mountain bike and to be active in the outdoors for a full day.
+Activities will take place in a remote forested environment in potentially low temperatures and wet weather with late autumn conditions.

 Schedule: Mondays & Tuesdays from 9 am to 4 pm (4 class sessions)